Undergraduate Course Descriptions

 330E.
 Rhetorical Theory and Analysis (TOPICS COURSE)

 An advanced examination of rhetorical theories and their applications.

 360M.
 Rhetoric and Writing for Teachers of English

 An advanced course that examines theories of writing and writing pedagogy.

 Research and staff experience working in an appropriate non-profit, public-, or private-sector entity.

 Supervised work on specific projects in rhetoric and writing.

 Intensive reading, writing, and discussion in writing center theory and philosophy, tutoring methods, and writing pedagogy.
 Includes an introduction to sociolinguistics and a review of Standard American English usage and mechanics.
 Followed by a supervised apprenticeship as a peer consultant in the Undergraduate Writing Center.

 368E.
-Editing for Publication
+Editing for Publication (TOPICS COURSE)

 Advanced instruction in revising and editing for publication.